 From there, we looked at clinical research to determine if BodyTite works.
 We also looked at possible side effects and the recovery time after the procedure.
 Then, we condensed all of the information into this report that tells you exactly what you need to know before you schedule a BodyTite procedure.

 BodyTite isn’t something you can use on your own.
 It requires that you see a doctor who is trained to use the device and can perform the procedure safely.
+Talking about safety, let’s take a little look at the science on liposuction.

 How Does Radiofrequency Assisted Liposuction Work?